-I have tips for organizing Christmas Preschool Activities that will keep your students actively engaged in learning communication skills.
-I have tips that have hepled my groups run smoothly and organized.
+I have suggestions for organizing Christmas Preschool Activities that will keep your students actively engaged in learning communication skills.
+I have tips that have helped my groups run smoothly and organized.
 These Christmas activities for preschoolers are intended to promote early language and communication skills.

 Organizing Christmas Activities for Preschoolers